|

 Let existing elements guide your paint colour choice

+Wall conditions can influence colour decisions more than you’d expect.
+A textured wall, exposed brick, or unique molding can change how a colour appears—and how much attention it draws.
 Also, consider natural light and wall orientation.
 North-facing rooms can make cool colours feel colder, while sunlight in south-facing rooms can amplify warm tones.
 This awareness is key when advising clients confidently.

 4. Paint Samples are Non-Negotiable

+Shade cards may be useful references, but they’re never the final word.
+Always test large paint swatches directly on the walls—ideally on more than one wall and in different rooms.
 Encourage clients to live with those swatches for a few days.
 Observe how they shift in morning light, afternoon sun, and evening glow.
 Colour is not static—it’s alive within a space.

 5. Consider How Rooms Connect